What is ACTIVE Whey Protein?

 Adding cheap amino acids like glycine and taurine will inflate the nitrogen content of a product, making it look like it has more protein than it does.

-(For example a protein shake with 30g of protein in the label but with 3g of taurine and 3g of creatine might actually only have 22-24g of protein of real and complete protein.)
+(For example a protein shake with 30g of protein in the label but with 3g of taurine might actually only have 27g of real and complete protein.)

-If you see l-glycine, l-taurine, glutamine, creatine, amino acid chelate or any other amino acid listed in the ingredients list of your protein powder, it should raise a massive red flag, and in our opinion the product should be avoided.
+If you see l-glycine, l-taurine, glutamine or any other amino acid listed in the ingredients list of your protein powder, it should raise a massive red flag, and in our opinion the product should be avoided.

 (Sometimes companies try to hide these added amino acids by marketing them with attractive names such as “muscle recovery matrix”, “amino acid recovery blend”, “performance blend” etc. so always read the label.)